glassSnowBa11/Zach_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0gaEWjnTA8Q?si=mm6h9AmEpRWnqAah" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-- The componets currently in use in the Smart light are a Arduino uno board, a high brightness LED, and a 5 Mohm LDR
+- The components currently in use in the Smart light are a Arduino uno board, a high brightness LED, and a 5 Mohm LDR
 - After completing the first milestone the progress on the Smart Street Light is it turns the LED on when the ambient light level are at a certain level
 - current challenges are the male to female wires connected to the light are too long and will be replaced with shorter wires
 - My plan is to shorten the male to female wires and test the affects of different Mohm LDR to see what changes they provide